mackenziekbrooks/slides/DACSummit-20171013.md

 #
 <h3>Beyond Primary Sources: Digital Archives in the DH Classroom</h3>

-Mackenzie Brooks, Assistant Professor and Digital Humanities Librarian
+Mackenzie Brooks, Assistant Professor and Digital Humanities Librarian, Washington and Lee University

 Digital Archives in the Commonwealth Summit